-My decision to move to Colorado came from my desire to work in an innovative urban teacher preparation program that would allow me to integrate my interests in literacy, teacher preparation, and diverse learners, while learning new things at the same time.
-I also have an opportunity here to serve as a site professor at Cole Arts and Sciences Academy, a pioneering community school for the Cole neighborhood.
-Cole offers many opportunities for me to continue to grow in the area of school and community connections while integrating my learning into the preparation of teachers.
+My decision to move to CU Denver came from my desire to work in an innovative urban teacher preparation program that would allow me to integrate my interests in literacy, teacher preparation and diverse learners.
+As part of my work in the Urban Community Teacher Education program, I also serve as a site professor at Edison Elementary School in Denver Public Schools.

 My Students at the University of Colorado Denver:

-I am impressed with my students at CU Denver - their desire to learn, their maturity, and the wealth of experiences they have acquired from traveling and learning first hand about world cultures.
+I am impressed with my students at CU Denver─their desire to learn, their maturity, and the wealth of experiences they have acquired from traveling and learning first hand about world cultures.
 I am also impressed that they have chosen CU Denver to combine an interest in urban spaces and urban education with their desire to have an impact on the lives of children.
-I strive to create learning opportunities through which my students can grapple thoughtfully with the power they have as teachers to positively affect the children in their classrooms, and in the process to transform their community and the world.
+I strive to create learning opportunities through which my students can grapple thoughtfully with the power they have as teachers to positively affect the children in their classrooms.

-- Secondary Literacy Instruction & Assessment - IPTE 5025
+- Secondary Literacy Instruction & Assessment─ UEDU 5100

 My Research Interests:

 - Preparing literacy leaders in schools